Ten Foot Falls, Eagle River

 Many of the waterfalls in Michigan’s Upper Peninsula are large and easily accessible, but we continue to find more that are small, secluded and take a little more work to get to.
 Ten Foot Falls on the Eagle River in Keweenaw County is not a large waterfall, but is worth a stop if you’re in the area to see Eagle River Falls or any of the Keweenaw National Historic Park Heritage Sites nearby.
 The historic Phoenix church and the Bammert Blacksmith Shop are less than a mile away from Ten Foot Falls, and there are two historic bridges at Eagle River Falls.

 There is a wide gravel parking area on the shoulder of M-26, about a mile west of the M-26/U.S. 41 junction in Phoenix.
 We parked there and could immediately hear the sound of the falls.
 There is room here for a picnic or just to sit down for some quiet reflection.
-There is a 15 foot drop downstream named Fenner’s Falls, but we were unable to find a safe path down into the gorge for a view of that waterfall.
-Eagle River Falls is another half mile downstream from there, and with a 25 foot drop it can be quite impressive after significant rainfall or spring snowmelt.
+Eagle River Falls is another half mile downstream from here, and with a 25 foot drop it can be quite impressive after significant rainfall or spring snowmelt.